-Walter Baile, M.D., professor of Behavioral Science and Psychiatry, and director of the Program for Interpersonal Communication and Relationship Enhancement (I*CARE) in the department of Faculty Development has won the Lynn Payer award from the American Academy on Healthcare Communication.
+Walter Baile, M.D., professor of Behavioral Science and Psychiatry, and director of the Program for Interpersonal Communication and Relationship Enhancement (I*CARE) in the Department of Faculty & Academic Career Enhancement (FACE) has won the Lynn Payer award from the American Academy on Healthcare Communication.
 The ninth annual Lynn Payer Award For Outstanding Contributions to the Literature on the Theory, Practice and Teaching of Effective Healthcare Communication and Related Skills was awarded in mid-October.

 For more than 20 years, Baile has focused his efforts on research and teaching in the area of quality of life and clinician-patient communication in Oncology.
 He has published many article in this area and has been active in teaching communication skills in oncology both on the national and international level.
 He also has trained thousands of oncologists, oncology fellows and other health professionals through half-day and full-day workshops.
 Baile Created and developed the I*CARE website which teaches clinicians, especially oncologists, the communication and relationship skills necessary to handle challenging encounters with patients, family members and colleagues.
 "Crossroads," one of the communication skills education modules on the site recently received 3 Telly Awards, two bronze in the categories of "Education" and "Training" and the highest award... the Silver People's Telly award.

 In 2005, Dr. Baile participated in the creation of the International Health and Medical Media (FREDDIE) award winning program "Important Conversations: Complementary Therapies and Cancer."
 The FREDDIE award is considered the "Oscar" of the medical media awards.

 To view these programs and more, visit the I*CARE site.